 Complacency implies that a person (such as a forklift operator or someone who works alongside MHE), is over-confident in their abilities and lacks understanding of the consequences of bad practice.

 On closer examination, complacency on forklift safety can be caused or influenced by a variety of factors.
-These include rushing, poor or inadequate perception of the risks, risk-fatigue over time (for example, failing to appreciate or disregarding the danger due to a long period without an incident, accident or near miss) and the repetition of tasks, such as operating a forklift for long periods or working near a forklift for long spells, which can cause people to begin to forget about risks
+These include rushing, poor or inadequate perception of the risks, risk-fatigue over time (for example, failing to appreciate or disregarding the danger due to a long period without an incident, accident or near miss) and the repetition of tasks, such as operating a forklift for long periods or working near a forklift for long spells, which can cause people to begin to forget about risks and precautions.

 Complacency can also potentially be influenced by an individual’s peers or the company’s safety culture – for example, if colleagues regularly take short-cuts around the safe use of MHE, or there is a culture of workers being allowed or even encouraged to take risks.
 As well as these possible factors, complacency may just be a natural consequence of human behaviour and how our brains work.